anthonysalvato3/anthonysalvato3.github.io/_posts/2025-04-06-diet-and-stress-the-connection.markdown

 The paraventricular nucleus (PVN) of the hypothalamus receives stress signals and responds by releasing corticotropin-releasing hormone (CRH) and arginine vasopressin (AVP) into the pituitary gland.
 In turn, the pituitary releases adrenocorticotropic hormone (ACTH) into the bloodstream.
 ACTH then stimulates the adrenal cortex to produce [glucocorticoids](https://en.wikipedia.org/wiki/Glucocorticoid)—the primary one in humans, by far, is cortisol.

 These details explain what the diagram is illustrating, but the key takeaway is simple: **stress leads to glucocorticoid release**.
 And chronic stress?
 That leads to **chronic glucocorticoid exposure**.
-To understand the impact of this, we can look at patients with Cushing's syndrome—a condition caused by prolonged glucocorticoid exposure, typically due to medication or tumors:
+To understand the impact of this, we can look at patients with [Cushing's syndrome](https://en.wikipedia.org/wiki/Cushing's_syndrome)—a condition caused by prolonged glucocorticoid exposure, typically due to medication or tumors.
+Some of the key symptoms include:

 - Elevated blood glucose and insulin resistance
 - Accumulation of fat around the organs (visceral fat, aka beer belly)